-During these 15 days in Morocco you’ll explore all the main imperial cities from Casablanca, Rabat, Tangier, Chefchaouen, Meknes, Fes, Agadir to Essaouira and Marrakech.
-15 days morocco tour itinerary from Casablanca’s Scenic Drives: Touring Morocco is all about the senses.
+During these 15 days in Morocco Travel itinerary you’ll explore all the main imperial cities from Casablanca, Rabat, Tangier, Chefchaouen, Meknes, Fes, Agadir to Essaouira and Marrakech.
+15 days Private tour from Casablanca‘s Scenic Drives: Touring Morocco is all about the senses.
 Take in the ever-changing scenery of the High and Middle Atlas Mountains, Cedar forest, Ziz valley, the majestic Sahara desert, Tinghir canyon and Dades Valley.
 Travel along the Road of a Thousand Kasbahs.
 View the hilltop ruins of the 16th century kasbah in Agadir and lastly the seaside Essaouira, bustling with crafts shops and fishmongers.

-Upon arrival at Casablanca airport, you’ll meet your Private English-speaking driver and escort you to your hotel, where you’ll spend the first night of 15 days morocco tour.
+Upon arrival at Casablanca airport, you’ll meet your Private English-speaking driver and escort you to your hotel, where you’ll spend the first night of 15 days Morocco tour.
 The remainder of the day is free for you to Morocco’s economic city and take in the delights of Mohammed V Square.

 After breakfast in your hotel, drive up north to Rabat, Morocco’s capital and second-largest city.
 On arrival, go on a city tour of Rabat, visit Udayas kasbah, Hassan tower and the Mausoleum of Mohammed V at the same Location, Then head to the ancient necropolis site of Chellah.
 After lunch at your convenience, departure to Asilah on Morocco’s Atlantic coast, a charming Moroccan town filled with ambient alleyways and sprawling seascapes.
 Check-into the hotel, overnight stay in Asilah.